 On one side we have Generation X, and on the other we have Generation Y. The exact dates vary depending on who you talk to, but basically Gen-Y begins about the year 1980.
 We who were born from 1980-1984 are the front-runners of the so-called "Millennials."
 But the cool kids we admired while growing up all came from Generation X. In turn, it's pretty apparent that we're also the people Generation Y puts on a pedestal.
 Let me explain my opinion (since that's what people do on blogs).

 In many ways, Generation Y seems to be polar-opposite from Generation X. That's why those of us born in those transitional years are a little confused about where we fit.
 Generation Y is much more optimistic than the previous generation.
 The TV shows and parents kept telling Gen-Yers how special they are.
-They told kids if you use your imagination, you can go anywhere and do anything.
-We always got trophies at the end of the soccer season even if we were the suckiest player on the suckiest team.
-Parts of Generation X had some of this crammed down their throats as well, but they called bull-crap much sooner.

 Let's take a look at my favorite children's TV show of all time - Sesame Street.
 When Sesame Street started in the 1970s, it took place on a grungy inner-city street where furry rag-a-muffin monsters interacted with adults and kids of different races.
 Today Sesame Street looks much more like the suburbs.
 And everything seems to focus on super-happy Elmo, who was introduced to the show when first-round Gen-Yer's like me were growing up.